In this article, you will learn about different types of circuit breakers with their working and applications are explained with Pictures.

 A bulk oil circuit breaker requires a large tank which increases the cost and also increases the weight of the circuit breaker.
-This type requires less space because the oil quality is low and a small separation of the contact is sufficient to extinguish the arc.
+This type requires less space because the oil quality is low.
+In this, a slight contact separation is sufficient to extinguish the arc.

 #10 Minimum Oil Circuit Breaker

 Minimal circuit breaker uses oil as the interrupting media.
 This type of circuit breaker will keep the interrupting unit at the live potential in an insulating chamber.
-Since less amount of oil is required it is called a minimum oil circuit breaker.
+Since less oil is required, it is called a minimum oil circuit breaker.

 #11 Air Circuit Breaker

-As the name suggests, this circuit breaker operates in the air.
-Air circuit breakers are used for the purpose of protecting low voltage circuits, mainly for activating and cutting off the high currents.
+As the name suggests, this circuit breaker operates via air.
+Air circuit breakers protect low voltage circuits, mainly activating and cutting off the high currents.

 In some countries, air circuit breakers are replaced with oil-type circuit breakers because it works efficiently.
 Thus the importance of ACB is still a better option for using air circuit breakers up to 15KV.
 ACBs are used as protective devices for industrial plants and electrical machines such as capacitors, generators, transformers, etc.